 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

-At The Niagra Vision Therapy Centre at Dr. Hopkins & Associates, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+At The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
 Following a thorough eye evaluation, however, Dr. Marianne Hopkins it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?

 Functional vision is the set of visual skills that a person uses to gather and process vision information.
 In other words, functional vision is how your entire visual system — the eyes, the brain, the visual pathways — work together to help you accurately interpret and interact with your environment.

 Does My Child Have ADD, ADHD, or a Vision Problem?

 Studies show that children with functional vision issues are twice as likely to be diagnosed with ADD or ADHD as compared to their peers.